 1. Construct the circuit shown.

-2. Set the function generation to provide a 0.25 V RMS amplitude sine wave.
-Measure the amplitude of the wave with the DMM and oscilloscope.
+the amplitude of the wave with the DMM and oscilloscope.
 Record your measurements in Table 1.0

-Table 1 Voltage Measurements
+Table 1 Voltage

 Function